“There is one unity, unified wholeness, total natural law, in the transcendental unified consciousness.” - Maharishi Mahesh Yogi

 Repeat this between 3 and 21 times.
 The same goes for this rite as the others; work your way up to more sets.
 This is the most liberating of the Five Tibetan Rites, which is why it’s the last one.

 Tip: if you’re just getting started and aren’t flexible enough to do this, you might want to bend your arms a bit.

 Most yogis, regardless of their age, can do the Five Tibetan Rites without too much training!

 You need to practise these poses in the same order every time.
 Repeat each pose of the Five Tibetan Rites between 3 and 21 times.
 Start off slowly and soon you’ll be a master of them.
 It’s good for the body and the mind and there’s no reason you can’t get started tomorrow.

 If you need help with yoga or the Five Tibetan Rites, you could always get a tutor from Superprof.
 On Superprof, there are three main types of yoga tutorial available: face-to-face tutorials, online tutorials, and group tutorials and each of them has its advantages and disadvantages.

 Face-to-face tutorials are personalised sessions with a single student and the most cost-effective type of tutorial available.
 However, they tend to be the most expensive, too.

 Online tutorials take place over webcam using video conferencing software and allow you to get tutorials from anywhere with a decent internet connection at any time of the day.
 With fewer overheads, these tend to be cheaper per hour than the face-to-face tutorials.

 Finally, group tutorials include several students and are useful for those needing to share the cost of private tutorials.
-If you and some friends are interested in yoga, you should consider giving it a go!
+If you and some friends are interested in yoga classes near me, you should consider giving it a go!
 Of course, you won't get as much one-on-one time with the tutor.